Is your voice hoarse when you wake up in the morning?

 However, he continues, “Eventually, fluids absorbed by the body will help hoarseness if it is secondary to drying of the mucosa, although the response will be delayed.”

-But it can be minimized by using a humidifier in the room, to help prevent vocal cords from drying.
+No. But it can be minimized by using a humidifier in the room to help prevent vocal cords from drying.

 Dr. Persky, like Dr. Park, agrees that alcohol should be avoided in the several hours preceding sleep, but also because alcohol is a diuretic and causes the body to lose fluids, which will promote drying.
 Dr. Persky says this rule also applies to caffeine.